opentracing/specification/project_organization.md

 ## Contributed OpenTracing Support

 Repositories under [github.com/opentracing-contrib](https://github.com/opentracing-contrib) pertain to specific open-source software packages and projects.
 Each may have its own owners and internal policies regarding PRs, review requirements, and committer management.
 You can learn more about OpenTracing contributions via the [opentracing-contrib meta-repository](https://github.com/opentracing-contrib/meta).

+## Afterword: what's the point of `^^^`?

+Sometimes formal governance and acronyms like "OTSC" or "OTIAB" signify hierarchy and exclusion in an open-source effort.
+The intention with OpenTracing's organization is to do exactly the opposite: by guaranteeing participation from multiple constituencies and multiple software projects and organizations, these simple governance structures aim to bring more ideas to the table.
+Inasmuch as it's possible, all OpenTracing discussions will take place out in the open and/or at clearly-advertised times and (virtual) places.

+If you would like to take on a more formal role on the OTSC or OTIAB, please reach out to an existing OTSC member and we can take it from there.